 - a valid MOT certificate for vehicles over 3 years old

 Once you’ve applied, the DVLA will send you your V5C registration certificate within 6 weeks.
 See more information on registering vehicles in the UK on the government’s website.

 All cars in the UK need to pass an MOT (Ministry of Transport) inspection when they are three years old to make sure they are sufficiently roadworthy.
 Cars older than three years need to be MOT-tested annually.

 It is illegal to drive a car in the UK without valid MOT.
 Anyone caught doing so can be fined up to £1000.

-You can book your car in for an MOT at any approved test center.
+You can book your car in for an MOT at any approved test center, such as Kwik Fit, which has 600 branches nationwide.
 During the inspection, your car will be checked to make sure it meets legal and environmental standards.
 The vehicle will either pass or fail.
 Cars that pass get an MOT certificate.
 Cars that fail get an ‘MOT refusal’ certificate, in which case they will need to be repaired and retested before they can be driven again.